 But have you ever thought that you can spy on your competitors using GKP?

 Open the Google keyword planner tool and enter your competitor’s URL in the landing page research box.

 And, GKP will give you a complete analysis of search terms that your rivals are ranking for.

-Though GKP a simple to use and one of the best keyword research tools, I have found some pros and cons of using Google keyword planner.
+Although GKP is a simple-to-use and one of the best keyword research tools, I have found some pros and cons of using Google keyword planner.

 Pros of Google Keyword Planner

-- A wide range of long-tail versions of your seed keyword and relevant low competition keywords suggestions.
+- A wide range of long-tail versions of your seed keyword and relevant low competition keyword suggestions.